M66B/FairEmail/FAQ.md

 To let apps like FairEmail reliably connect to the OpenKeychain service to encrypt/decrypt messages, it might be necessary to disable battery optimizations for the OpenKeychain app.
+On some Android versions / devices it is necessary to enable *Show popups while running in background* in the additional permissions of the Android app settings of the OpenKeychain app.

 FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients and send received Autocrypt headers to the OpenKeychain app for storage.